Omroep NTR: Proposed abolition

 In mid-2005, Jan Peter Balkenende's second cabinet presented plans to renovate the broadcasting system, including abolition of the NPS by 2007.
 The proposal was met with fierce resistance from many viewers and listeners, given the dedicated and fairly sizeable audience for the NPS's output.
 The idea was that other broadcasters would take over the type of programming that the NPS had previously provided.

-There was little confidence among viewers, however, that this would actually happen.
-It was speculated at the time that the real motive for the proposed abolition was that the governing parties (Christian Democrat and liberal conservative) saw the foundation's output as being too left-wing.
+There was little confidence among viewers, however, that this would happen.
+It was speculated at the time that the real motive for the proposed abolition was that the governing parties (Christian Democrat and liberal-conservative) saw the foundation's output as being too left-wing.
 The plans were in the end withdrawn following the elections of November 2006.

 Merger into NTR (2010–present)

-On the 1 September 2010, the NPS, Teleac and RVU merged to form a single entity.
-The NTR name is composed of the first letter of the three formerly separate organizations.
-The idea behind the merger is one of money being more efficiently distributed amongst fewer broadcasting organizations.
-The new organization has no members, as per the Dutch public system norm as it is a statutory public service broadcaster and a legal entity inherited from its predecessors.
+NTR originated in 2010 from the merger of the broadcasters NPS, Teleac, and RVU.
+Since September 1, 2010, the three organizations have been broadcasting together as NTR.
+Joop Daalmeijer was the director of NPS and became the first director of NTR.
+Upon his retirement on September 1, 2011, he was succeeded by Paul Römer, who served as director until 2019.

+On January 1, 2011, the three broadcasters were integrated into the NTR Foundation, with Pieter van Geel (CDA) serving as its first supervisory board chair.
+He stepped down in early 2014 and was replaced by Eric van der Burg (VVD).
+In 2019, Marcel Wintels, an entrepreneur, manager, and politician, took over from Eric van der Burg.

+On November 28, 2024, the entire supervisory board of NTR resigned immediately due to a significant number of serious complaints about the work culture, particularly concerning media director Willemijn Francissen, which emerged during an investigation.

+On April 4, 2025, the Dutch Minister of Education, Culture, and Science, Eppo Bruins, informed the House of Representatives in a letter that NTR would not be incorporated into one of the four or five new public broadcasting houses planned for January 1, 2029, as part of a reorganization of the public broadcasting system.
+In the letter, Bruins assured that the continuation of the broadcaster's programming would be secured.

-Its programming focus is now concentrated on news analysis, education, culture, children's education and ethnic minority output.
+Its programming focuses now on news analysis, education, culture, children's education, and ethnic minority output.

 NTR's on-screen branding consists of their acronym in lower case ("ntr") followed by a colon punctuation mark (":").